Why Feed A Special Cushing’s Diet?

 To counteract hyperlipidemia, you must feed to lower the amount of circulating fats in the blood.

-The best way to lower the amount circulating fats is to keep the fat in your dog’s diet below 16%.
+The best way to lower the amount of circulating fats is to keep the fat in your dog’s diet below 16%.

 If you have trouble doing the math, you can use a nutrient counter like what’s available on Livestrong or FitBit websites.
 An easy way to keep the fat at a minimum is to use lean meat.